 3. Decisions made by the Faculty Chair of the Honor Board shall be final, pending the normal appeal process.

-4. Allegations of harassment shall be addressed under Tulane University's harassment policy.
+4. Allegations of harassment shall be addressed through Tulane University's harassment policy.

 5. Student members of the Honor Board shall work with the Faculty Chair of the Honor Board to provide training to Honor Board members.